Dartmoor wild camping ruling ‘huge step backward’

 The Dartmoor National Park Authority (DNPA), which defended the High Court claim, said it was “really disappointed” by Sir Julian Flaux’s ruling and would be considering whether to appeal.

-The Ramblers Association, a walking charity, tweeted: “This decision is a huge step backward for the right of everyone to access nature.
+The Ramblers Association, a walking charity now known as the Ramblers, tweeted: “This decision is a huge step backward for the right of everyone to access nature.

 It said it supported the “long-established precedent” of wild camping on Dartmoor and said it would fight to “defend our rights of access & overturn this result”.

+The charity later said it was concerned the legal case “could be the thin end of the wedge for people’s rights to explore nature”.

+“Access to nature helps everyone stay connected to the environment and passionate about protecting it for future generations,” it added.

-The Right to Roam campaign tweeted that the judge’s ruling was “an absolute outrage”.
+The Right to Roam campaign tweeted that the judge’s ruling was “an absolute outrage” and that it now “goes to war”.

 It said it was launching “a ferocious campaign to fight for our right to sleep under the stars” and called for people to join a march on Mr Darwall’s land later this month.